mistakenot/react-kata/diary.md

 **TODO** Error handling.

 We're going to follow the pattern of going from Inputs -> Middle -> Outputs.
 So, now we've done the inputs, next are is the presentation layer.
 We write a failing test with a stub component and then fill it in, as before.
+Keep repeating the cycle until we can refactor out into a smaller component.